judka-uriel/uriel-book/uriel_en.md

 Central Asia, Africa, Latin America, and the Asia-Pacific region, effectively transforming them into its colonies.
-Moreover, countries rich in natural resources fall into deeper dependence, where China invests money in infrastructure for extracting and transporting energy resources in order to plunder their resources.
+Moreover, countries rich in natural resources fall into deeper dependence, where China invests money in infrastructure for extracting and transporting energy reserves in order to plunder their resources.

 Demographic expansion occurs through mass labor migration, when Chinese migrants